WICG/screen-brightness/explainer.md

 To avoid possible user fingerprinting issues, a website is not able to detect when screen brightness is increased.

-Futher, exiting full screen, or no the "fullscreen" display mode no longer applying, returns the screen brightness to its default state.
+Further, exiting full screen, or the "fullscreen" display mode is no longer applying, returns the screen brightness to its default state.

 ## Open design issues